Skip to Content

 Handouts

 If your child receives ECI services, they will graduate from ECI on the day they turn three.
-It is important that, upon exiting ECI, your child properly transitions to a setting that will continue to provide the supports and services that they need to succeed.
-Continue reading “Transitioning from ECI Services to a Local School”
+It is important that, upon exiting ECI, your child properly switches to a setting that will continue to provide the supports and services that they need to succeed.

 Videos